nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_DYNAMIC_ROUTING.md

 ## Dynamic Route and Route Parameters

 Now that you have a component responsible for rendering a single animal based on `this.props.animalId`, you need to configure your application to render the component when the URL matches a certain pattern.
-Currently you have a route set up to show all animals when the URL matches:
+Currently, you have a route set up to show all animals when the URL matches:

 ```html
 <!-- show all animals -->